Scroll to Continue

-But the most important landmark in Central Oahu sits to the south in historic Pearl Harbor, the largest natural harbor in Hawaii.
-This active naval base is home to 5 Pearl Harbor Historic Sites: The Pacific Historic Parks, the USS Battleship Missouri Memorial, the USS Bowfin Submarine Museum & Park, the Pacific Aviation Museum and the USS Oklahoma Memorial.
-These special monuments commemorate the historic events that changed world history during World War II.
+The most important landmark in Central Oahu sits to the south in historic Pearl Harbor, the largest natural harbor in Hawaii.
+This active naval base is home to five Pearl Harbor Historic Sites that you can visit: The Pacific Historic Parks, the USS Battleship Missouri Memorial, the USS Bowfin Submarine Museum & Park, the Pacific Aviation Museum and the USS Oklahoma Memorial.
+These special monuments commemorate the historic events that changed the course of history during World War II.